 - Web service — No web publishing services are available.

 - Expiration — Secure AFS account space is granted for one year and must be renewed annually.
 Access to files in Secure AFS is disabled if the account is not renewed.
-At account setup, users can choose a grace period up to 18 months defining how long files should be kept once the account expires.
+At account setup, users can choose a grace period of up to 18 months, defining how long files should be kept once the account expires.
 During the grace period, the user may renew the account in order to gain access to the files again.
 At the end of the grace period, Secure AFS accounts are automatically removed and the files purged.

 This service has to be requested and access is restricted to members of a workgroup with an associated Secure AFS group account.